mariacjones1/henry-viii-wives/README.md

 # The Real Wives of Henry VIII
 The Real Wives of Henry VIII is a site aimed to educate users about each of Henry VIII's wives.
 It will be targeted toward people who want to know more biographical details about the women themselves, not just as a part of Henry's story, and will also offer a place to share and read opinion pieces on the subject.
 There will also be an option to subscribe, so users can be notified of new content.
+Finally, it will also be somewhere they can find additional resources, should they want further information.
 The site should be responsive so that it can be easily viewed on desktop, tablet and mobile devices.

 ![Responsive mock-up](documentation/responsive-mock-up.png)